 A perfect example of this is men’s shirts that have tiny checker patterns because it looks trippy when photographed.
 Even that tiny Nike logo in the top corner of the t-shirt is going to draw the eye there rather than the subject of the photo, ie the family.

 Ask them to avoid neon altogether.
-Aside from being so bright that it will draw the eye right to it, rather than to the subjects, it also can cast colours onto skin.
+Aside from being so bright that it will draw the eye right to it, rather than to the subjects, it also can cast colours onto the skin.